-- The Parsonsfield Old Town House Collection consists of books, records, receipts, reports and other items retrieved from the Parsonsfield Old Town House on Merrill Hill Road.
-The majority of these items were from the 1800’s and 1900’s with a scattering of pieces from the late 1700’s.
+- The Parsonsfield Old Town House Collection consists of books, records, receipts, reports and plus other items retrieved from the Parsonsfield Old Town House on Merrill Hill Road.
+The majority of these items are from the 1800’s and 1900’s with a scattering of pieces from the late 1700’s.
 Included are many tax valuation books.
 Please contact Lyn Sudlow (email@example.com) for more information.

 - PPHS has an extensive collection of historical photographs of our area.
 Most have been digitized.
 Contact Jan Iler (657-7019) for further information.

-- PPHS has an extensive collection of items related to our local history.
+- PPHS has an extensive collection of objects and items related to our local history.
 Most were donated by supporters of our mission and are used in various exhibits.
 If you would like to make a donation, please contact us.

 - Porter & Brownfield